CodingForEverybody/python-for-everybody/README.md

 - Where is Python used?
 - Installing Python (Windows, MacOS and Linux)
 - Command line crash course
-- Using the interactive notebooks
+- Using the interactive notebooks (Windows, MacOS and Linux)
 - Where to download the code (This repo is where all the code lives!)
 - How to ask great questions (well formed questions means great answers!)